 Applicants to this program must meet program-specific admissions requirements, in addition to all general Rasmussen College admissions requirements.
-Please see the application procedures for this program under Academic Information and College Policies
+Please see the application procedures for this program under Academic Information and College Policies.

-In addition to meeting all other admissions requirements, Minnesota campus applicants to this program must successfully complete and pass a Minnesota Department of Human Services background check.
+In addition to meeting all other admissions requirements, North Dakota campus applicants to this program must successfully complete and pass a criminal background check.
+Moorhead applicants must only successfully complete and pass a Minnesota Department of Human Services background check.